Heliwrenaid/android-tool/README.md

 $ chmod +x install.sh
 $ ./install.sh
 ```
-The script will detect your system OS and architecture automatically.
+The script will detect your system OS and architecture automatically.\

+**Note:** If SAT can't run after installation then close and open terminal again.\

 **--- Android ---**\
 <br>